SrujanGutta/Medi_demo/README.md

      - Follow the installation instructions for your operating system.

    - **Start PostgreSQL**:
      - On Windows, you can start PostgreSQL using `pgAdmin` or by running the PostgreSQL server from the Start menu.
+Just search `psql` in the Start menu.
      - On macOS or Linux, you can start PostgreSQL using the terminal with the command:
        ```bash
        sudo service postgresql start